TomKrauss/pks-edit/README.md

 Here are some highlights:

 - it is very fast, if files do not get too big (no memory mapped files support yet).
-Opening a code file with 1 Million lines of code takes less then a second on a medium equipped machine.
+Opening a code file with 1 million lines of code takes less then a second on a medium equipped machine.
 Replacing every single character by an 'x' (replace regular expression '.' by 'x' honoring case sensitivity) on that same file takes about 5 seconds, undoing this operation takes about 1 second.
 - search & replace with options like regular expression matching
 - search & replace in multiple files
-- compare files
+- file comparison
 - syntax highlighting
 - multi-caret editing
+- user interface in English or German (other languages may follow)
-- edit one file in multiple windows
+- multiple views on single file
-- follow cross references in code and references to other files and URLs (cross references in code requires a tag file - e.g. created using ctags)
+- cross references in code and references to other files and URLs (cross references in code requires a tag file - e.g. created using ctags)
 - auto-indentation and some basic formatting
 - sorting files
 - code completion
 - support for zooming font sizes (using keyboard and scrollwheel)
 - record & play and a macro language allowing to edit the recorded macros
-- different selection styles (block, ...)
+- different selection styles (block, line, normal)
 - support for different file types and for user-defined grammars
-- support for inserting templates
+- user defined templates
 - hex editor mode for binary files
-- support for themes - e.g. support for a dark mode theme.
+- support for themes - e.g. support for a dark theme.
 - docking windows UI
-- [wysiwyg mode](doc/markdown.md) for markdown documents (currently readonly, but can be displayed as 2nd view of an editable document)
+- [wysiwyg mode](doc/markdown.md) for markdown documents (currently readonly, typically wysiwyg window opened as 2nd view of an editable document)
 - support for tail -f mode to view large log files and watch them being appended
+- additional simple coding features such as automatic bracket matching or auto-indenting or shifting or moving text blocks or toggle comments for text blocks
+- session management keeping track of previously opened files etc...

 ## Manual